Are There Fees to Cancel Car Insurance? Cancellation Fees Explained

 Similarly, if you cancel your old insurance policy but do not buy a new policy, then your car insurance has also lapsed.

 When your car insurance has lapsed, you are exposed to significant risks.
 If you cause an accident, then you may need to pay for all accident-related expenses out of pocket.
 Similarly, if you are pulled over by law enforcement, you may face fees, fines, or vehicle impoundment.

-Most insurers do not charge cancelation fees for standard cancelations, although cancelation policies vary widely among insurers.
+Most insurers do not charge cancellation fees for standard cancellations, although cancellation policies vary widely among insurers.

 Some insurers use a pro-rated system to return any unused insurance premiums, while others use a short-rated system, where they charge a fee on your remaining insurance premiums.

 Contact your insurer or check your policy documentation.
-Cancelation fees vary widely between insurers.
+Cancellation fees vary widely between insurers.